synthona/synthona-help/README.md

 This button will open the active node in your default web browser!
 This is useful for various reasons, like if you want to run the application in your browser as a tab, if you wanted to save images or files into your downloads folder, or as a way to manage additional synthona tabs.

-### Visible

-Clicking this icon allows you to toggle whether a node is visible on the homepage or not.
-Nodes which are hidden from the homepage will only be accessible through their associations.
-This allows you to hide content behind other content.

-### Searchable

-Clicking this icon allows you to toggle whether a node will appear in a search or not.

 ### Image Picker & Replacer

 Clicking this is contextual, but has to do with picking or replacing an image on a node.
 In URL nodes, you can replace the node's preview image with the URL of any image from the internet or from elsewhere in synthona (right click and "copy image address" to get replacement images).
 In File nodes, for the time being at least, this icon will allow you to pick a file from your filesystem to use as the preview image.
 LONG STORY SHORT...The Picture Icon has to do with customization of pictures & images!
 Experiment with it to customize appearances!